jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _It always takes longer than you expect, even when you take into account Hofstadter's Law._ — Hofstadter's Law

+_The first step of any project is to grossly underestimate its complexity and difficulty._ ― Nicoll Hunt

 _... crucial discoveries always emerge during the design/implementation effort._ ― Eric Evans

 _Some folks think that Agile is about going fast.
 It’s not.
 It’s never been about going fast.
 Agile is about knowing, as early as possible, just how screwed we are._ ― Robert C. Martin